microsoft/fhir-starter/scripts/Readme.md

 ```

 ## Step 1.  deployFhirStarter.bash
-This is the main component deployment script for the Azure Components.
+This is the main deployment script for **Azure API for FHIR** and associated components..

 Ensure you are in the proper directory
 ```azurecli-interactive